MicrosoftDocs/power-platform/power-platform/admin/preview-october-2019-updates.md

 Check out the new features releasing from October 2019 through March 2020 for Dynamics 365.
 See [Dynamics 365 release schedule and early access](https://aka.ms/EarlyAccessFAQ).

 > [!NOTE]
 > Most of the early opt in features are end user impacting changes.
-Check out the "Enabled for" column in the [early access features](https://aka.ms/EarlyAccessFeatures) table to know the features that will roll out to the end users automaticaly in October 2019.
+Check out the "Enabled for" column in the [early access features](https://aka.ms/EarlyAccessFeatures) table to know the features that will roll out to the end users automatically in October 2019.

 ## Which environment can be used for early opt in to 2019 release wave 2 updates?